projectara/greybus-spec/source/special/control.rst

 Interfaces with :ref:`hardware-model-intf-type` equal to IFT_GREYBUS
 shall provide a CPort that responds to the Operations defined in this section.
-Such a CPort is a :ref:`Control CPort
+Such a CPort is a :term:`Control CPort`.
-<glossary-control-cport>`.
-If an Interface provides a Control CPort,
-its CPort ID shall be zero.
+If an Interface provides a Control CPort, its CPort ID shall be zero.

 Such Interfaces shall be prepared to receive Operation requests on that CPort under conditions defined later in this chapter.
 In